Visiting the USA in a motorhome. West Coast - Route

 259jpg

-Campsite www.sdparks.org $ 35 San Diego (steam bath paid separately):
+Campsite www.sdparks.org $35 San Diego (bathhouse paid per person):

 befunky-project-16jpg

-After breakfast, we pack our bags and look for another campsite closer to the ocean, it's a seat reservation for $ 90 a night, but it has a heated swimming pool and jacuzzi, a shop, restaurants and an ocean behind the fence.
+After breakfast, we pack up and look for another campsite closer to the ocean, it's an expensive place, $90 a night, but it has a heated swimming pool and a jacuzzi, a shop, restaurants, and the ocean behind the fence.

 265jpg

-Camping Sun RV Resorts $ 96 San Diego by the ocean (we got a 20% discount the next day for the next night but didn't take advantage of it).
-The campsite has a special area for cleaning fish and barbecuing.
-Each place is concrete, has its own bench and all connections.
+Sun RV Resorts campsite $96 San Diego by the ocean (the next day we received a 20% discount voucher for the next night, but we did not use it).
+The campsite has a special place for cleaning fish and grilling.
+Each place is concreted and has its own bench and all connections.

 274jpg

-We are going to visit San Diego, we have 1.5 days for it, we managed to park in the city parking for a fee of $ 10 for the whole day, due to the fact that it is small 20 Ft.
-(6m) with a bigger problem, after reading a few guides, we choose top attractions to see.
+We are going to explore San Diego, we have 1.5 days for it, we managed to park in a city parking lot, the fee is $10 for the whole day, due to the fact that it is small, 20 ft.
+(6 m), a larger one would be a problem, after reading several guides, we choose the most important attractions to see.
 If you go there, I recommend at least 4 days.
-Unfortunately, we didn't even have time to laze by the ocean, and we still didn't see everything.
+Unfortunately, we didn't even have time to laze by the ocean and we still didn't see everything.

-Balboa Park, you can spend almost the whole day walking between greenery and pavilions with plants, the park also borders the ZOO, we did a 4-hour walk in the park at the Zoo, not enough time, then on foot we go to the ocean where the Midway Aircraft Carrier Museum is moored.
+Balboa Park, you can spend almost the whole day there walking among the greenery and pavilions with plants, the park also borders the Zoo, we took a 4-hour walk around the park to see the Zoo, then we walk to the ocean where the Midway Aircraft Carrier museum is moored.

 Balboa Park: